-As a team, we write long term plans based on a series of themes each of which offers experiences in all seven areas.
+As a team, we write long term plans based on a termly enquiry question, each of which offers experiences in all seven areas.
 These plans, alongside our observations, then inform our short-term weekly planning which remains flexible for unplanned circumstances or children's responses.

 Children have opportunities to learn as a whole group and also in smaller groups as determined by their learning needs.
 We use Little Wandle Letters and Sounds Revised to teach a daily phonics lesson.
-Children access differentiated reading practice sessions 3 times per week, using decodable books linked to their phonics knowledge.
-Maths is taught daily using the White Rose materials to guide our planning and teaching.
+Children access reading practice sessions 3 times per week in small groups, using decodable books appropriate to their phonics knowledge.
+Maths is taught daily using the Mastering Number curriculum and we use the White Rose materials to further guide our planning and teaching.

-The curriculum is delivered using a play-based approach as outlined by the EYFS.
+The curriculum is delivered using a play-based approach as outlined by the EYFS framework.
+This is underpinned by planning opportunities for children to develop the three identified characteristics of effective learning: